Bearium-BB/Just-The-Docs-Template/README.md

 - Using a Git Ignore File

 · The role of version control in software development.  - Claudia, Started 9/26 Finished 9/26 Due 9/30

+· What is Git (including pros and cons). - Claudia, Started 9/27 Finished 9/27 Due 10/1